 Voices for Illinois Children’s Policy Action Center highlights urgent priorities that require swift action to strengthen, protect, or implement policies that benefit children and families.
-Bookmark this page and check it often to see where immediate collective action is needed most.

 The Earned Income Tax Credit, or EITC, lets low-and-moderate income working families keep more of their earnings to help pay for things that keep them working, like child care and transportation.
 The EITC also reduces the number of children living in poverty and improves kids’ chances of success as adults.
 By helping low-wage workers keep more of their incomes, the EITC increases consumer spending, which then boosts local economies across Illinois.